Best White-Label Voice AI Platform 2026: How to Choose (and Top 10)

 Most agencies resell these platforms to end clients as an AI receptionist: a branded voice agent that answers calls, books appointments, and qualifies leads under the client's own business name.
-The platform you choose determines how seamless that experience is for callers, and the native-vs-wrapper distinction is the single factor agencies most often overlook.
-A wrapper priced in the $199-$299/month range can end up more expensive and less reliable than a same-priced native platform once you account for provider fees, support gaps, and compounding failure points.
+The platform you choose determines how reliable that experience is for callers, and the native-vs-wrapper distinction is the single factor agencies most often overlook.
+A wrapper whose agency pricing climbs into the $199-$299/month range can end up more expensive and less reliable than a same-priced native platform once you account for provider fees, support gaps, and compounding failure points.

 The Bottom Line